csharrison/prio-documents/draft-pda-protocol.md

    Multiple measurements may be grouped into a single protocol input.
 1. Leader: A distinguished aggregator that coordinates input validation and data collection.
+1. Helper: [TODO: Define Helper in a useful way]
 1. Output: A reduction over the inputs, for instance a statistical aggregation, which is of interest to a collector.
 This is the output of the aggregation function.